 No plumbing device is invincible, and even the safest, most durable pipe systems will eventually break down.
-If the pipes in your house are severely damaged, it may not always be possible to fix a leak with a basic repair.
+If the pipes in your house are severely damaged, it may not always be possible to fix a water leak with a basic repair.
 In a large number of cases, a moderate to severe pipe leak can only be fixed by repiping a house.

 The pipes in your house have a limited lifespan.
 As the water and sewer lines become older, they will slowly begin to corrode.
 While it may be hard to notice the early signs of pipe corrosion, it’s important to replace old pipes before cracks and holes begin to form.
 The average cost to replumb a house will vary depending on a couple of factors.

 Cost to Replumb a House

 The average cost to replumb a house will vary between $5,000 to $7,000.
 However, the total cost of repiping a house may be as high as $15,000 depending on a variety of factors.
 These variables include pipe location, number of bathrooms, quantity of fixtures, and how many stories a home includes.

 Variables That Will Affect the Total Price of Repiping a Home

 Location of Failing Pipes